-IHG Hotels At Dubai Festival City Welcomes New Cluster Commercial Director With A Rich Legacy In Global Hospitality
+IHG Hotels at Dubai Festival City Welcomes New Cluster Commercial Director with a Rich Legacy in Global Hospitality

-(MENAFN- Mid-East) IHG Hotels at Dubai Festival City announces the appointment of Pranav Vohra as the new Cluster Commercial Director, a strategic shift towards holistic revenue generation for the four flagship hotels in the region.
+(MENAFN- Virtue mena) 12 February 2024, Dubai, UAE – IHG Hotels at Dubai Festival City announces the appointment of Pranav Vohra as the new Cluster Commercial Director, a strategic shift towards holistic revenue generation for the four flagship hotels in the region.

 Pranav's distinguished career in commercial management, including senior roles at esteemed hotel properties, showcases a proven track record of exceptional performance.
 His extensive experience spans international markets, demonstrating a keen understanding of the nuances of diverse regions.